secwexen/aapp-mart/README.md

 pip install -r requirements.txt
 ```

-> ⚠️ Note: Core implementation is still in progress.
-Some modules may not be functional yet.
+> ⚠️ Note: Some modules may be under active development.
+Functionality may be limited.

 ---